aptise/peter_sslers/README.md

 * chains are built on-the-fly.
 * a growing API powers most functionality
 * public and admin routes can be isolated in the app & firewall, so you can just turn this on/off as needed
-* query to see when things expire
+* you can easily see when certificates and/or domains expire and need to be renewed
 * if sqlite is your backend, you can just run this for signing and deployment; then handle everything else offline.
+* "Admin" and "Public" functions are isolated from each other.
+By changing the config, you can run a public-only "validation" interface or enable the admin tools that broadcast certificate information.

 # Installation

 This is pretty much ready to go for development use.
+Python will install everything for you.

 you should create a virtualenv though.